Linkedin - www.linkedin.com

 - Users can follow companies and see who visited their profile page.

 LinkedIn supports the formation of interest groups.
 As of October 2016, there are more than 1.6 million groups on LinkedIn.
-The majority of the largest groups are employment related, but there are groups with a wide range of other topics including professional and career issues, and even groups for both academic and corporate alumni.
+The majority of the largest groups are employment-related, but there are groups with a wide range of other topics including professional and career issues, and even groups for both academic and corporate alumni.
 Groups support a limited form of discussion area, moderated by the group owners and managers.
 Groups also keep their members posted by informing via emails about any updates to the group including most-talked-about discussions within your professional circles.
 There are 3 levels of privacy that groups may have.
-Groups may be private, accessible to its members only or open for the public (However, it still requires membership to post messages).
+Groups may be private, accessible to its members only or open to the public.
+Though, it still requires membership to post messages.

 Users can search for companies that they may be interested in working with.
 When typing the name of a company in the search box, statistics about that company are provided, which may include the location of the company's headquarter and offices, a list of present or former employees or the ratio of male to female employees.
 Companies have the option to allow job seekers to apply for positions using their LinkedIn profiles as resumes with the "Apply with LinkedIn" button.

 LinkedIn has a mobile version of the web, as well as an app available for Android and iOS devices.
-Go here for the app page.
+Click here for the app page.